MoralCode/ErgPower/index.md

     resistance?

       - Constant force or no?
+  - what rpm/torque value is best for power generation?
   - How does the concept2 “watts” measurement compare to actual power generation?
 Is it heat watts vs energy watts?